With most spots filled, Bills shore up backup needs in draft

-BUFFALO, N.Y.
-(AP) — Brandon Beane’s objective upon arriving in Buffalo was to build competition at every position.

-Three years later, the Bills general manager took a significant step toward realizing his vision.
+“I just felt like he was too good of a value to pass up,” Beane said during a video conference call Saturday in referring to selecting Fromm with the 167th pick.

+Fromm’s addition, however, highlighted the patient approach he took toward the draft, which the Bills began by sitting out the first round after trading their top pick to acquire receiver Stefon Diggs from Minnesota.

-With few trade-able assets, Beane mostly resisted the urge to trade up and down the NFL draft order as he had done the previous two years.
+With limited assets to deal, and a roster mostly set following Buffalo’s latest veteran free-agent haul last month, Beane mostly resisted the urge to trade up and down the draft order as he did the previous two years.

-And having addressed the team’s most immediate needs in free agency and the acquisition of receiver Stefon Diggs in a trade with Minnesota last month, Beane spent much of the three-day draft shoring up secondary positions.

-Without the benefit of a first-round pick, which Buffalo traded in the deal for Diggs, Beane targeted backup needs by selecting Iowa defensive end A.J.
+He instead focused on shoring up the team’s most immediate needs with Buffalo’s first two picks by selecting I owa defensive end A.J.
 Epenesa and Utah running back Zack Moss on Friday.

-With Buffalo’s final five picks on Saturday, he turned his attention to adding competition at various positions — from drafting a quarterback, Georgia’s Jake Fromm, to adding a place-kicker in Georgia Southern’s Tyler Bass.
+With Buffalo’s final five picks on Saturday, Beane turned his attention to adding competition at various positions by mostly sticking with the philosophy of selecting the best player available.

-Beane was able to stay patient in making his selections, knowing the Bills had fewer needs after spending the past two offseasons using Buffalo’s new-found salary-cap space to add veteran free agents.

-Beane also placed an emphasis on adding veteran players to fill immediate roster needs, because they should be more comfortable learning a playbook as opposed to counting on rookies to develop with the coronavirus pandemic cutting into offseason practice time.

-Beane acknowledged he wasn’t anticipating selecting a quarterback in the fifth round, but found Fromm difficult to pass up with the No. 167 pick.

-Fromm, who led Georgia to the College Football Playoff title game in 2018, isn’t expected to challenge Josh Allen for the starting job.
+It led to Buffalo drafting Fromm, who led Georgia to the College Football Playoff title game in 2018.

+Fromm isn’t expected to challenge Josh Allen for the starting job.
 And yet he provides Buffalo potential long-term insurance in a backup position with veteran Matt Barkley entering the final year of his contract.

-And even veteran kicker Stephen Hauschka was sent his latest reminder of his job not being secure with Bass being selected 188th overall.
-Hauschka struggled last season in missing six of 28 field-goal attempts, including two in a 19-16 loss to Cleveland.
+“I wouldn’t have told you going into today that he was on our radar,” Beane said.
+“But we had him in a spot that you just can’t ignore.”

+Beane’s approach is also how Buffalo wound up selecting Georgia Southern kicker Tyler Bass at No. 188.
+Though the Bills have a proven veteran in Stephen Hauschka, Beane said he wanted to add competition to the position, and Bass just happened to be available.

 ON THE RECEIVING END